ProteusMRIgHIFU/BabelViscoFDTD/README.md

  pip install BabelViscoFDTD
 ```

-If you prefer trying experimental versions, you can clone https://github.com/ProteusMRIgHIFU/BabelViscoFDTD.git and install with:
+If you prefer trying experimental versions, you can clone https://github.com/ProteusMRIgHIFU/BabelViscoFDTD.git and install with at the cloned directory:

 ```
-pip install BabelViscoFDTD/
+pip install .
 ```
 run in the parent directory where you cloned the repository.